aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Actors states/BattlePosition.md

 # BattlePosition
 This is an enum that influences the ability for an enemy party member to be targetted in battle.
-It can be thought of as the logical position of the enemy.
+It can be thought of as the logical position of the enemy party member.

+On [BattleData](BattleData.md), the position of the enemy party member is stored in the `position` field.

 |Value|Name|Description|
 |-----|----|-----------|